 Do you paint entirely using a knife? – Yes, for all new artwork since 2004.
 100% Entirely…

-Why then do you paint entirely using a knife? – Because I was wearing out a brush per painting and they were taking ages to clean and maintain, whereas a knife simply wipes clean and lasts for around 20 to 30 paintings before wearing out…
+Why then do you paint entirely using a knife? – Because I was wearing out at least one brush per painting and they were taking ages to clean and maintain, whereas a knife simply wipes clean and lasts for around 20 to 30 paintings before wearing out…

 Do you ever allow other Artists to produce paintings for you? – No, never.
 Absolutely not.
 It’s unethical.
 Though be very careful, as some Artists do.